Zombie time-travel tower defense carnage

 There are several levels within each world, which you play through in order.
-You have the opportunity to unlock new levels within each world through in-app purchases.
-You need to collect stars by achieving objectives, which you'll need in order to unlock each world.
+You have the opportunity to unlock new levels within each world by grinding for in-game currency, a process that can be speed up with in-app purchases.
+In order to unlock each world you need to collect stars by achieving objectives.

 The gameplay of Plants vs. Zombies 2 is more or less exactly the same as the previous version.
 You have a collection of plants at your disposal which you need to use to prevent the zombies reaching your house.
 Sunflowers provide sun, which is the currency you need to use plants.